|Ordered||15 Aug 1940|

 4 Jan 1944

-U-629 rendezvoused with U-284 southeast of Greenland to embark her crew on Dec 21 when 284 was scuttled due to sea damage.
+U-629 rendezvoused with U-284 southeast of Greenland to embark her crew on Dec 21 after 284 was scuttled due to sea damage.
 U-629 was thus returning to base with approx 100 men on board when she was strafed and depth charged in the Bay of Biscay by Polish-crewed Wellington HF185 (RAF Sqdn 304/2B, pilot F/O Hieronim Czyzun).
 Despite the six depth charges dropped causing severe damage, the overloaded boat managed to reach Brest the next day after summoning assistance.

 12 Mar 1944